Basic Styling

 Colors

-To change the color of the contents of an element, the color: <color>
+To change the color of the contents of an element, the color: <color> rule can be used.

 Colors can be defined in a few different ways